CSCI 599 Special Topics: Data Science for Social Systems

 At the beginning of each lecture (starting lecture 2), one student will hold a 10m presentation on one daily reading and moderate a 5m discussion about it.
 The list of required readings is available at the end of the syllabus.

-Throughout the course there will be five assignments to be carried out independently by each student.
-The goal of these assignments is to allow you to track your own progresses and understand whether you are grasping the essential concepts of the course.
+Throughout the course, there will be five assignments to be carried out independently by each student.
+The goal of these assignments is to allow you to track your own progress and understand whether you are grasping the essential concepts of the course.
 They will occur tentatively at the end of each of the five parts the course plan (see Syllabus).
 The assignments will consist of part “theory” (including material from the mandatory readings) and part coding tasks.
 They will be based on topics, problems and questions discussed during class each week.

 The mid-term exam is in the form of a collaborative hackathon.The goal is to develop crucial abilities such as: